ardanlabs/gotraining/00-slides/readme.md

 [Embedding](../03-methods_interfaces_embedding/03-embedding/readme.md)

 ## Day 2
 On this day we take go deeper into Go.
-We learn about channels, testing, packaging, logging, encoding, io and reflection.
+We learn about concurrency, race conditions, channels, testing, packaging, logging, encoding, io and reflection.

 #### Concurrency and Channels
 [Goroutines](../04-concurrency_channels/01-goroutines/readme.md) |